danaikorre/dsmanufacturing.github.io/content.md

 * Version control with GIT

-### Week 2: Product Lifecycle / Material flow /  Data carpentry (not sure if I should keep DC as a separate lecture and move everything down)
+### Week 2: Product Lifecycle / Material flow /  Data carpentry

 In this lecture you will: